IDL

 IDL is a dynamically typed language.

-After finishing reading all fields, one needs to close the grid using EOS_GD_DETACH
+After finishing reading all fields, one needs to close the grid using EOS_GD_DETACH(Figure 3).

 returned.
 This relation is implied by function names.